Families of Charleston church massacre victims reach an $88M settlement with the Justice Department - Local News 8

 Before the massacre, Roof had been arrested on a drug charge that should have prevented him from purchasing the gun had the charge been properly reported during the background check, the appeals court found in 2019.

-Victims’ families alleged the government was negligent in its background check.
-If it had been performed properly, “no one disputes” it would have kept him from buying the gun, the court wrote.
+Had the background check been performed properly, “no one disputes” it would have kept him from buying the gun, the court wrote.

-“The mass shooting at Mother Emanuel AME Church was a horrific hate crime that caused immeasurable suffering for the families of the victims and the survivors,” Attorney General Merrick Garland said Thursday.

-“Since the day of the shooting, the Justice Department has sought to bring justice to the community, first by a successful hate crime prosecution and today by settling civil claims.”

 The-CNN-Wire